isayevlab/TSMegaGen/README.md

     --n_confs 100 \
     --batch_size 10
 ```

+For reference, on an RTX 3090 GPU, inference for a typical ChEMBL molecule takes approximately 0.1 seconds per conformer when processed within a batch.

 Note: Make sure you define correct paths for dataset and AimNet2 model in `loqi.yaml`.
 The relative path of AimNet2 model is `src/megalodon/metrics/aimnet2/cpcm_model/wb97m_cpcms_v2_0.jpt`.